ataricoder/www/projects/solo.md

 - Google Maps API, to create maps using Radar.io's returned information.
 - Stripe, for payment processing.
 - JWT (JSON Web Tokens), to create user's sessions on the API.
+- Circle CI, for automated tests.
+We strive for every component to be tested to achieve 100% coverage.